awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets.md

 *Rotation* is the process of periodically updating a secret\.
 When you rotate a secret, you update the credentials in both the secret and the database or service\.
 In Secrets Manager, you can set up automatic rotation for your secrets\.

+Secrets Manager rotation uses an AWS Lambda function to update the secret and the database\.
+For information about the costs of using a Lambda function, see [Pricing](intro.md#asm_pricing)\.

 **Topics**
 + [How rotation works](#rotate-secrets_how)
 + [Automatic rotation for database secrets \(console\)](rotate-secrets_turn-on-for-db.md)